-These crockpot BBQ grape jelly meatballs are a family favorite.
+These crockpot BBQ grape jelly meatballs are one of my family’s favorite meatball recipes.
 They are seriously so good and the perfect appetizer for game day!
 They almost remind me of sweet and sour meatballs but taste better.

 My Grandpa has been making these crockpot meatballs for years and we always loved them growing up.
 My sister even talked him into making them as an appetizer at her wedding.
 Everyone loved them!
 Now of course my family has their actual “homemade meatballs recipe,” which are just as amazing.

 The best part about these BBQ meatballs is that no one would ever know how simple they are to make.
 You could even turn them into a main dish and serve them over sticky rice.
 YUM!

 These slow cooker grape jelly meatballs are so easy to make.
 You just need the 3 ingredients below to get started:

 - Meatballs: I love getting the frozen meatballs from Costco or Kroger.
 They taste the best in my opinion.
 Homemade meatballs taste great as well if you have the time.

 - Grape jelly: I keep it simple and use Smucker’s grape jelly.

 - BBQ Sauce: Sweet baby ray’s BBQ sauce is my personal favorite. :) You can also make a homemade BBQ sauce if preferred.